alejandrgaspar/pub-analyzer/docs/help.md

 Do you have any **questions**?
 Do you think there is a **missing feature**?
 [GitHub discussions](https://github.com/alejandrgaspar/pub-analyzer/discussions){target=_blank} is the ideal place to ask questions and discuss next steps for Pub Analyzer.
 Here you can receive help from our community.

-## :simple-minutemailer: Connect with us
+## :material-email-fast: Connect with us

 If you need consulting services or want to contact the author directly, we have a [form for it](https://tally.so/r/wdaKxN){target=_blank}.
 Please note that bug reports and feature requests will be redirected to GitHub.
 Also keep in mind that we are a small team so response times may vary, but we do our best to respond quickly.